NirmalenduPrakash/NER-BiLSTM-CRF/README.md

+# NER sequence tagging using BiLSTM and CRF model

-# NER sequence tagging using BiLSRM and CRF model
+# NER sequence tagging using BERT Encoding and CRF model

 ```
 Prerequistes